 Fiscal inefficiencies in the sector deserve study so that government is better informed and better placed to take the necessary steps to improve efficiency.
-Concerning sector efficiency, further analysis of two issues, school optimization and funding formulas are needed.
-The project will support the Ministry in development of an action plan for school optimization and piloting of some of options with interested municipalities.
-It will be based on findings and recommendations based on the studies that the Ministry will be expected to make appropriate changes.
+Concerning sector efficiency, further analysis of two issues, school optimization and funding formulas have been developed The Project has supported the Ministry in development of an action plan for school optimization and piloting of some of options with interested municipalities.
+It was based on findings and recommendations based on the studies that the Ministry will be expected to make appropriate changes.

-Sub-component 4.2 Project management, monitoring and evaluation
+Sub-component 4.2 Project Management, Monitoring and Evaluation

-This subcomponent will also support the day-to-day management of project implementation and the M&E of its objectives and outcomes.
+This subcomponent supports the day-to-day management of project implementation and the M&E of its objectives and outcomes.
 This component will finance the activities that would ensure effective administration and implementation of the project.